aws-samples/natural-language-queries-for-datalakes/README.md

 streamlit run streamlit_app.py --server.port 8080
 ```

+2. **This step is required only if you run in the Cloud9 IDE:**
-2. Click on the Preview/Preview running application button in Cloud9, and click on
+Click on the Preview/Preview running application button in Cloud9, and click on
 the button to Pop out the browser in a new window.
 If the new window does not
 display the app, you may need to configure your browser to accept cross-site
 tracking cookies.

-4. You can now interact with the Data Genie application through the Streamlit web interface.
+3. You can now interact with the Data Genie application through the Streamlit web interface.
 Start by pressing the **Index Business Data Catalog** button.
 This needs to be
 done only once.

-5. Ask a question to Data Genie, for example "List 5 products and the name
+4. Ask a question to Data Genie, for example "List 5 products and the name
 of their supplier".

 Example questions that you can ask: